-Grassi Lakes are two, small, shallow, pristine, aquamarine lakes accessed by the Smith-Dorrien Trail just south of Canmore, and wedged between Ha Ling Peak (Chinaman's Peak) and the east end of Mount Rundle (EEOR) which stretches between Canmore and the Town of Banff.
+Grassi Lakes are two, small, shallow, pristine, aquamarine lakes accessed by the Smith-Dorrien Trail above Canmore and prior to trailheads for Ha Ling Peak and the east end of Mount Rundle (EEOR) which stretches between Canmore and the Town of Banff.

 Drive up the hill on the Smith-Dorrien Trail southwest of Canmore and drive a gentle left past the Canmore Nordic Centre at the sign for Grassi Lakes.
 The left turn to Grassi Lakes is near the end of paved road.

 When driving on gravel road, you have gone too far.
 From the little parking area, hike past the residential buildings to the trail-head.
 There are two options.

 The 4.2 KM (2⅝ mile) trail can be done back and forth along the easier elevation, interpretive trail or as a loop in either direction which will employ the steeper trail option.

 The loop taking the wide easy interpretive trail to and the steeper trail back the 245 meters (803 feet) of elevation will be a full experience that is easier on the knees.

 This wonderful hike can be very busy on weekends but it is a memorable treasure.